Understanding Software Engineering Agents: A Study of Thought-Action-Result Trajectories: Results

 \subsubsection{\textbf{Analysis of Consecutive Actions Pairs}}

+The actions taken by an agent should logically follow from prior actions, reflecting a coherent strategy.
 Across all three agents, \emph{Follow-up} relationships dominate, indicating most actions build on their immediate predecessors.
 However, the distribution of other relationship types varies among agents.
 Divergence is prominent in Action-Action relationships and is often beneficial, reflecting transitions between phases (e.g., from bug localization to fix suggestion).
-This is evident as action divergence is more common in successful trajectories (e.g., 26 vs.\ 16 for \ra{}).
+This is evident as action divergence is higher in successful trajectories.
 Conversely, repetitive sequences and consecutive action repetition, particularly in \ra{} and \acr{}, strongly correlate with failing trajectories.
 Repetition wastes iterations and may induce unproductive loops, as also observed in RQ2.
+As shown in the table, action repetition is several times higher in failing trajectories.
 Repetition can be detected using sequence analysis methods such as sliding window matching or n-gram frequency analysis.
 Detected repetitions can then be addressed by diversification strategies that encourage exploration of alternative actions or transitions.

 \begin{findingsbox}{Actionable Insights on Action Sequence Dynamics} Repetition can be mitigated using sequence analysis methods, applying diversification strategies, including alternative actions or exploration steps to break repetitive cycles and cover new paths. \end{findingsbox}